-- Failure to provide an adequate standard of service as detailed in BHSQ's Customer Service Standards Policy (this can be found on the BHSQ website).

-- A member of BHSQ staff and/or a representative of BHSQ including:

-- External Verifiers/Moderators,
+- Failure to provide an adequate standard of service as detailed in BHSQ's Customer Service Standards Policy (this can be found on the BHSQ website). - A member of BHSQ staff and/or a representative of BHSQ including: - External Verifiers/Moderators, - Consultants, - o Volunteers. - Failure to follow guidelines and/or timelines. - Lack of/or slow response to enquiries. - Discrimination such as bias or unfair treatment. - Unprofessional behaviour and/or conduct. - A BHSQ Approved Centre and/or their representatives.

-- Consultants,

-- Volunteers.

-- Failure to follow guidelines and/or timelines.

-- Lack of/or slow response to enquiries.

-- Disagreement where a decision has been made by BHSQ.

-- Bias or unfair treatment.

-- Unprofessional behaviour and/or conduct.

-- A BHSQ Approved Centre and/or their representatives.

-This list is an example; each complaint is different and will be considered on a case-by-case basis.
+This list is not exhaustive.
+Each complaint is different and will be considered individually.